anime-db/cache-time-keeper-bundle/README.md

 # app/config/config.yml

 anime_db_cache_time_keeper:
-    # Set as false if you want disable CacheTimeKeeper and disable HTTP caching.
+    # Set as false if you want to disable CacheTimeKeeper and disable HTTP caching.
     enable: true

     # Used driver (multi, memcache, shmop, file or dummy).